 If you use this function to test the recommendations from the object placement tool, the trace data file downloaded should be ideally the file from which the bpd file for object placement was created.
+To directly start the simulation function, right click the object placement result, then select Simulate....

-The trace data that is used for simulations must be a good representation of the activity of the buffer pools that you want to optimize, as described in "Determining when and how long to collect" on page 14.
+The trace data that is used for simulations must be a good representation of the activity of the buffer pools that you want to optimize, as described in "Determining when and how long to collect" on page 16.
 This function uses recorded detailed activity of each object to accurately determine the effects of changes to the system.